snitkdan/consistent-hashing-lab/README.md

 Implement `LoadBalancers/load_balancer_hash_shard_mult.py`.

+**Hint**: Try to simplify the problem into dealing with specific slices.

 ## Reflection questions
 1. What happens when you increase the number of times you hash the server name in the consistent hashing scheme?
 2. What are some benefits/drawbacks when increasing the number of times that you hash the server name?